7 Ways To Brighten Your Dark Bathroom

 #6 – Patterns Add Excitement

 If wallpaper seems too fussy for your style, you can also blend this trick with our earlier recommendation for tile.
 Why stick to just one type of tile when you can work in multiple colors and lay them in herringbone, parquet, or Chevron designs?
 You’ll achieve the same reflectiveness of a glossy tile but with the added excitement of a stunningly distinct pattern.
-Be sure to lay out your pattern before applying any tile adhesive to avoid messing up the design.
+Lay out your pattern before applying any tile adhesive to avoid messing up the design.

 #7 – Glass, Glass, and More Glass!

-The key to making a bathroom as bright as possible is getting light everywhere.
-Light passes easily through glass, so the more glass you have in your bathroom, the fewer shadows and dark space you’ll have to work around.
-Consider switching out your current shower curtain for a glass shower door to get the most glass as possible.
-These come in both transparent and translucent options if you feel uncomfortable with the lack of privacy bathing in an open-face shower.
+Getting light everywhere is the key to making a bathroom as bright as possible.
+Light passes easily through glass, so the more glass you have in your bathroom, the fewer shadows and dark spaces you’ll have to work around.
+Consider switching out your shower curtain for a glass door to get the most glass possible.
+These come in transparent and translucent options if you feel uncomfortable with the lack of privacy of bathing in an open-face shower.

-However, if you have a bathtub, switching to a glass shower wouldn’t make much sense.
+However, switching to a glass shower wouldn’t make much sense if you have a bathtub.
 Instead, you could change out your sink.
-A tempered glass vessel sink is beautiful and also allows more light to travel through your bathroom.
-These come in both clear and colored options, and some will even diffract light to create an attractive halo effect.
+A tempered glass vessel sink is beautiful and allows more light to travel through your bathroom.
+These come in clear and colored options; some will even diffract light to create an attractive halo effect.
 This style of sink can be round, square, or even oval-shaped.
-You will feel as if you are washing your hands in a basin rather than a deep-set sink.
+You will feel like you are washing your hands in a basin rather than a deep-set sink.

 Orange Blossom Glass Vessel Sink